 What is Palfish now?

-PalFish has not changed much since the new regulations.
+PalFish is the same basic set up ass it was a few years ago.
 It is still an application for iOS and Android that lets you (the teacher) teach English classes to students directly from your phone or tablet.

 PalFish has three main types of teachers: